 One of the most difficult steps in this process is coming to grips with the fact that you have an addiction.
-Many people don’t want to admit it, truly don’t think they have an addiction, aren’t aware of how their addiction is affecting others, or are too ashamed of others knowing.
+Many people don’t want to admit that they have an addiction, or they aren’t aware of how their addiction is affecting others, or they are too ashamed of others knowing.

 Before you jump to any conclusions, try asking yourself these questions first:

 - Do you gamble when you’re stressed or anxious?